BJeannot1/Telegram-lumberjack-game-bot/README.md

 -shutil, for deleting the folder that stores all the tmporary images created when running the code

-The bot's performance compared to other bots on the internet comes from the fact I use a single image to decide about the next 5 to 6 moves, by screening different pixels at the same time, while other bots usually
-  ## 2. Limitations
+  ## 3. Limitations
 -This is a bot working on Windows.
 -You need Firefox installed
--The default parameters are adapted for a resolution of 1920*1080.
+-The default parameters are adapted only for a resolution of 1920*1080.
+You can change the values in the file parameters.txt to adapt the bot to other screen resolutions

+  ## 4. Performance
+Here is a video showing off the performance of the code :

+The bot's performance compared to others on the internet comes from the fact it use a single image to decide about the next 5 to 6 moves, by screening different pixels at the same time, while other codes usually use a given image to decide only about the next move.

   ## 1.Video of the bot